Offliners/Slambook24Win/README.md

 # Slambook2 for Windows
-code of 14 lectures on visual SLAM 2nd
+code of 14 lectures on visual SLAM 2nd built on Windows 10

 ## Environment
 IDE : `Visual Studio 2017`